Mark Samsel: Wellsville High School

 His students captured their substitute teacher Samsel on video as he gave permission to other students to kick a classmate "in the balls."
 In his rant to students, he had asked, "Who likes making babies?
 That feels good, doesn't it?
 Procreate.
 You haven't masturbated?
 Don't answer that question.
 God already knows."
 In other videos Samsel is shown focusing most of his attention on a male student, telling him, "You're about ready to anger me and get the wrath of God.
 Do you believe me when I tell you that God has been speaking to me?"
 He pushed him, and the student ran to the opposite side of the classroom, yelling.
 He also called Republican Kansas Senate President Ty Masterson "the devil disguised in a suit and a smile."
 Masterson had called Samsel's classroom behavior "The troubled rantings of a deranged man."
 Samsel is alleged to have stated that God told him to kick the student in the balls.
 The student allegedly showed a deputy sheriff a golf ball-sized, 'road rash' and a long scratch in his back after the alleged assault.
 According to an affidavit by the deputy sheriff the student maintained that "his back and testicles were in pain" for roughly 15 minutes.

 Aftermath

 After his arrest, Samsel resigned from the board of trustees of his alma mater, Missouri Valley College.
 He was arraigned on three counts of misdemeanor battery to which he pleaded not guilty; the presiding judge ordered Samsel to undergo a mental health exam.
 He appeared in court on July 12, 2021, but his court-ordered mental health examination had yet to be completed.
 In September 2021, Samsel pleaded guilty three charges of disorderly conduct under a deal with a local prosecutor.
 In addition to being placed on a year of probation, Samsel agreed to apologize in writing to his victims, seek mental health treatment, and avoid personal social media use.
+Samsel lost his Republican primary to Carrie Barth on August 2, 2021, and left office on January 9, 2022.